100+ Things to do in New York City with Kids in 2026

 A fun way to get around all 5 boroughs is a water taxi.

 When I have the kids and don’t want to take public transportation, I use a car service.
 There are plenty of car service options that will include a car seat for an additional price.
-I have used Eastern and Arecibo which you can book online in advance.
+I have used Eastern and Arecibo, which you can book online in advance.

 NYC with Kids FAQ

 Read the list above of more than 100 places you can take your child for fun in NYC!
-Depending on their interest and which part of NYC you are visiting, there are plenty of parks, museums, shops, shows, and tours that are geared towards children of all ages.
+Depending on their interest and which part of NYC they are visiting, there are plenty of parks, museums, shops, shows, and tours that are geared towards children of all ages.

 Not every subway station has an elevator, which makes bringing a stroller difficult for those taking public transportation.
-Most visitors plan to do a lot of walking which is why they prefer to bring a stroller for younger kids.
+Most visitors plan to do a lot of walking, which is why they prefer to bring a stroller for younger kids.

 While car seats are not required in cabs in NYC, for safety reasons, they are recommended.